Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fir-filtersAIE.rst

 | The length of the array expected will therefore be ``(TP_FIR_LEN+1)/2``,
 | e.g., for a filter of length 7, where ``int16`` type coefficient's values are:
 |  ``{1, 2, 3, 5, 3, 2, 1}``,
-| four non-zero tap values, including the center tap, are expected, i.e., the constructor expects an argument:
+| four non-zero tap values, including the center tap are expected, i.e., the graph's `update()` method expects an argument:
 | ``int16 tapsIn[4] =  {1, 2, 3, 5}``.

 **Half-band FIR**